4 Different Types of Running Shoes and Which Are Right for You

-Pronation refers to the way your foot rolls inwards when it strikes the ground.
+Pronation refers to the way your foot rolls inward when it strikes the ground.
 And pronation affects your running.
 A slight roll is normal, but many runners overdo it in one direction.
-These are categorised under two main pronation types: overpronation and underpronation.
+These are categorized under two main pronation types: overpronation and underpronation.
 Your arch type or foot type can make a difference.
-People with low arches tend towards excessive pronation.
-Conversely, people with high arches tend towards excessive supination.
+People with low arches tend toward excessive pronation.
+While people with high arches tend toward excessive supination.

 2.Overpronation vs. Underpronation

-If you overpronate, your weight shifts too far inwards.
-If you underpronate (also known as supination), your weight shifts too far outwards.
+If you overpronate, your weight shifts too far inward.
+If you underpronate (also known as supination), your weight shifts too far outward.